Department of Engineering Technology

 TECH 3822 - Programmable Logic Control (4)

 (EETH).
 Theory and operation of programmable logic controllers; emphasis on practical industrial applications and programming techniques.
 Three lecture hours, three laboratory hours per week.
-PREREQUISITE: TECH 3232 or 3821.
+PREREQUISITE: TECH 3232 and 3821.

 TECH 3841 - Electrical Power/Motor Control (3)